-The global food industry, a complex amalgam of producers, brokers, processors, logistics firms, wholesalers, distribution centers and retailers, faces unprecedented pressure.
+The perishables supply chain is a complex amalgam of producers, brokers, processors, logistics firms, wholesalers, distribution centers and retailers — and it’s facing unprecedented pressure.
 As the planet’s population grows, the industry struggles with rising complexity, regulation, data silos, ecosystem stress, and fraud.

 Simply, this is a data problem.

 The system is handcuffed by its own economics and risk aversion.
 Razor-thin margins discourage innovations that would lead to radical efficiencies.
 In the meantime, the outdated data environment contributes to us sending $1T of perishable food alone directly from farms to landfills.

 Four data improvements would create vast efficiencies that would reduce waste as well as billions of dollars in financial, reputational and health risk: 1) gathering more granular data, more economically; 2) connecting the disparate systems that store that data; 3) sharing this real-time data with all supply chain participants; and 4) operationalizing the data via AI.

 To create the most trusted, transparent and collaborative supply chain platform.

 We are a team of commercial, operational and technology executives who care deeply about reducing waste, risk, and insecurity.